Necromancer (2005 film)

 Necromancer (จอมขมังเวทย์, translit.
-Jom kha mung wej) is a 2005 Thai drama film directed by Piyapan Choopetch and starring Chatchai Plengpanich and Akara Amarttayakul.
+Jom kha mung wej) is a 2005 Thai action thriller film directed by Piyapan Choopetch and starring Chatchai Plengpanich and Akara Amarttayakul.
 It is very loosely based on the 1996 killing of some drug dealers by police, but with an added dimension of witchcraft battles between police and ex-police.

 Plot

 Itti (Chatchai Plengpanich) is a former police officer, now convicted criminal, and endowed with powerful black magic abilities that make him a feared prisoner.
 He is moved to solitary confinement in a specially constructed cell, but with his mind-reading abilities, is able to detect a weakness in the one jailor who brings him food.
 In his interactions with the jailor, he is able to take over the man's mind and use the man to help him escape.

 A young police officer, Santi (Akara Amarttayakul) is assigned to track Itti down, and in confronting Itti, Santi becomes increasingly obsessed with gaining magical powers himself.